Songs

 Click Here for tab for Lola by The Kinks

-A wonderfully catchy song that does a brilliant job of mixing together rock and acoustic elements by combining electric guitars and raw drums over acoustic guitar chords which are strummed in the background.
-This is from their album ‘Lola Versus Powerman and the Moneygoround, Part One’.
-Which describes an encounter between a man and a possible trans woman while at a club.
+A wonderfully catchy song that does a brilliant job of mixing together rock and acoustic elements by combining electric guitars and raw drums over acoustic chords which are strummed in the background.
+This is from their album Lola Versus Powerman and the Moneygoround, Part One.
+The song describes an encounter between a man and a possible trans woman at a club.

-The acoustic guitar definitely takes a backseat here just providing that nice and stable rhythm behind the other instruments.
-You’ll be using lots of big-sounding open chords during the chorus, and there are also some nice little 3 string descending patterns during the intro.
+The acoustic guitar definitely takes a backseat here, just providing that nice and stable rhythm behind the other instruments.
+You’ll be using lots of big-sounding open chords during the chorus, and there are also some nice little 3-string descending patterns during the intro.

 Losing My Religion by R.E.M.